charanvutkoori06/charanvutkoori06/README.md

 🎮 Gaming.
 🧪 Beta testing.
 🐛 Bug hunting.
-💬 Discord.
 ✍️ More writing.
 😂 Occasionally questioning my life choices.

-Then, after hours of gaming, my sweaty hands somehow end up on a video editor.
+Then,my sweaty hands somehow end up on a video editor.

-And **that's where the real chaos begins.** 🎬

 I'm still learning the craft — editing videos, experimenting with ideas, chasing inspiration, adapting to trends, and occasionally doom-scrolling for *"research."*

 ---

-## 🧩 The Many Hats I Wear
+## 🧩 The Many Hats I Wear what may you find here

 | ⚡ Engineering      | ✍️ Documentation        | 🎮 Testing & Gaming       | 🎬 Creative         |
 | ------------------ | ----------------------- | ------------------------- | ------------------- |